SkyWalker541/TrimUI-Brick-Overlays/README.md

 The Pixel Pop overlays utilize the same appearance as the STN overlays, but with some modifications to really make the pixels pop.

-Drag and drop (copy and paste) all system folders into NextUI's "Overlays" folder to use.

 These Overlays are made with NextUI in mind.
 Config (.cfg) files located is seperate folder for full retroarch use.

-That being said these are drag and drop (copy and paste) for NextUI's "Overlays" folder.